 - Fighter (You)

-In this case the goblin could attack you and you essentially must take the hit if it succeeds against your AC (surprise offers no penalty to your AC in 5E).
+In this case, the goblin could attack you and you essentially must take the hit if it succeeds against your AC (surprise offers no penalty to your AC in 5E).
 Then you forfeit your turn because you are surprised and it is now the Bugbear’s turn.
 He decides to target the Ranger and steps out of your reach to engage.
 Because your TURN has already passed, you now get to use your reaction and get an opportunity attack against the Bugbear.
 Had you been last in the turn order, this would not be the case as you would still be surprised.
 Dumbfounded and flat-footed.

 EDIT: A sharp-eyed reader informed me that “you stopped being flat-footed after your turn ended during a surprise round in 3.x”.
-I thought it was clear that by “dumbfounded and flat-footed” I was not referring the mechanics of ANY edition (if dumbfounded is a mechanic/condition/thing somewhere, please let me know and I’ll edit this edit!).
+I thought it was clear that by “dumbfounded and flat-footed” I was not referring to the mechanics of ANY edition (if dumbfounded is a mechanic/condition/thing somewhere, please let me know and I’ll edit this edit!).

 THIS is the distinction.

 This is why I find it so important to understand that there is no surprise ROUND in 5E.
-In previous editions an entire party got a free round against a surprised party.
+In previous editions, an entire party got a free round against a surprised party.
 So if you were ambushed by 10 kobolds and they surprised you and your party, those kobolds could really do some damage without you getting an opportunity to react at all!
-They could still clean your clock in 5th edition, but they’d have to have higher initiative rolls than the members in your party to avoid potential reactions.
+They could still clean your clock in 5th edition, but they’d have to have higher initiative rolls than the members of your party to avoid potential reactions.
 It balances things out a bit and minimizes how many rules you have to enforce.
 Thus, combat resolves quicker.